-- in favor of the election of Robert G. Bohn, Linda S. Harty, William E. Kassling, Robert J. Kohlhepp, Klaus-Peter Müller, Candy M. Obourn, Joseph M. Scaminace, Wolfgang R. Schmitt, Åke Svensson, James L. Wainscott, and Donald E. Washkewicz as Directors for a term expiring at the Annual Meeting of Shareholders in 2012: - in favor of the ratification of the appointment of Deloitte & Touche LLP as independent registered public accounting firm for the fiscal year ending June 30, 2012; - · in favor of the compensation of our named executive officers; - · in favor of the non-binding, advisory vote on the compensation of our named executive officers to occur every year; and - · against the shareholder proposal to amend the Code of Regulations to separate the roles of Chairman of the Board and Chief Executive Officer.
+in favor of the election of Robert G. Bohn, Linda S. Harty, William E. Kassling, Robert J. Kohlhepp, Kevin A. Lobo, Klaus-Peter Müller, Candy M. Obourn, Joseph M. Scaminace, Wolfgang R. Schmitt, Åke Svensson, James L. Wainscott, and Donald E. Washkewicz as Directors for a term expiring at the Annual Meeting of Shareholders in 2014;

+- in favor of the ratification of the appointment of D&T as independent registered public accounting firm for the fiscal year ending June 30, 2014; and - in favor of approving, on a non-binding, advisory basis, the compensation of our Named Executive Officers.